bevyengine/bevy/examples/README.md

 [Transparent Window](../examples/window/transparent_window.rs) | Illustrates making the window transparent and hiding the window decoration
-[Window Resizing](../examples/window/window_resizing.rs) | Demonstrates resizing and responding to resizing a window [Window Settings](../examples/window/window_settings.rs) | Demonstrates customizing default window settings
+[Window Resizing](../examples/window/window_resizing.rs) | Demonstrates resizing and responding to resizing a window [Window Settings](../examples/window/window_settings.rs) | Demonstrates customizing default window settings [Window Off Main](../examples/window/window_off_main.rs) | Demonstrates running the window calls off the main thread, allowing Bevy to be launched in a secondary thread.
+Note that this only works on Windows & Linux.

 # Tests